qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 #.
 Click :guilabel:`OK`

-At the right zoom level you can see that labels are masking the black part of lines, remaining only the yellow part.
+You can see now that labels are masking the black part of lines, leaving only the yellow part.

 .. figure:: img/label_masking.png